hashicorp/terraform-azurerm-nomad-enterprise-hvd/example/server/README.md

-# Nomad Enterprise HVD - Server Example
+# Nomad Enterprise HVD - server example

-This example will deploy Nomad Servers.
-Once deployed, Nomad Clients can be deployed from the `clients` example.
+This example will deploy Nomad servers.
+Once deployed, Nomad clients can be deployed from the `clients` example.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements